 Assessment opportunities

-When creating assessment opportunities, it is important that there are direct connections between what is taught (as stated in the Content Descriptions) and what knowledge and skills are being assessed.
-The Content Descriptions form the boundaries, in terms of breadth and depth, of the Achievement Standards, and they should be foremost when determining what evidence of student performance needs to be captured.
+When creating assessment opportunities, it is important that there are direct connections between what is taught (content descriptions) and what knowledge and skills are being assessed (achievement standards).

 Listed are some assessment suggestions to help you measure student progress.